-While models and algorithms garner most of the media coverage, this is a great time to be thinking about building tools in data.
+While models and algorithms garner most of the media coverage, this is a great time to be thinking about building tools focused on data.

 In this post I share slides and notes from a keynote I gave at the Strata Data Conference in London at the end of May.
 My goal was to remind the data community about the many interesting opportunities and challenges in data itself.
 Much of the focus of recent press coverage has been on algorithms and models, specifically the expanding utility of deep learning.
 Because large deep learning architectures are quite data hungry, the importance of data has grown even more.
 In this short talk, I describe some interesting trends in how data is valued, collected, and shared.